 A unique and exciting opportunity to learn from Don Pettit, an engineer by schooling, a scientist by profession, and an explorer by heart.

-We are delighted to welcome Don Pettit, NASA astronaut to our World Extreme Medicine Conference.
-He brings with him an enormous amount of knowledge and experience of Aerospace medicine; as a veteran of three spaceflights, he has logged more than 370 days in space and over 13 spacewalk hours.
+We were delighted to welcome Don Pettit, NASA astronaut to our 2019 World Extreme Medicine Conference.
+He brought with him an enormous amount of knowledge and experience of Aerospace medicine; as a veteran of three spaceflights, he has logged more than 370 days in space and over 13 spacewalk hours.
 Don served as NASA Science Officer for Expedition 6 in 2003, operated the robotic arm for STS-126 in 2008 and served as a Flight Engineer for Expedition 30/31 in 2012, where he lived aboard the International Space Station for more than 6 months.

-This is an amazing opportunity to learn first-hand from a real-life NASA astronaut; as well as having the chance to ask Don questions about some of the most challenging and austere environments known to humankind.
+This was an amazing opportunity to learn first-hand from a real-life NASA astronaut; as well as having the chance to ask Don questions about some of the most challenging and austere environments known to humankind.
 Be enthralled by his stories and experiences and inspired by his knowledge and passion for Aerospace and science.

 It was whilst growing up in a small logging and farming town in Oregon that Don learnt to fix and take care of things, as well as designing science experiments and making small scientific inventions.
 It was this interest in all things technical, engineering and science encouraged by his teachers at a young age that formed his education path through school and college.